RouHim/beammp-container-image/README.md

 This project provides a docker container for the [beammp](https://beammp.com) game server and shows its usage in a docker-compose environment.
-The prebuilt linux binary files from the beammp server are used.
+The prebuilt linux binary files from the beammp server is used.

 ## Parameter